telerik/xaml-docs/controls/radchat/chat-items/localization.md

 ## Resource Keys

-__RadFileDialogs__ provides strings for localizing various of its elements.
+__RadChat__ provides strings for localizing various of its elements.
 In order to be able to distinguish these resources, an unique identifier, called resource key, is assigned to each string that can be localized.

 ![RadChat Localization](images/RadChat_Localization_01.png)